Union Stock Yards: History

+In the early 1860s the meat packing industry of the United States was located in Cincinnati, Ohio, the original "Porkopolis" of the pre-Civil War era.
+However, with the end of the Civil War, the meat packing industry had started to move westward along with the westward migration of the population of the United States.
+For the meat packing industry moving west meant coming to Chicago.
+As early as 1827, Archibauld Clybourn had established himself as a butcher in a log slaughterhouse on the north branch of the Chicago River and supplied most to the garrison of Fort Dearborn.
+Other small butchers came later.
+In 1848, the Bull's Head Stockyard began operations at Madison Street and Ogden Avenue on the West Side.
+Operations for this early stockyard, however, still meant holding and feeding cattle and hogs in transit to meat packing plants further east especially Indianapolis and Cincinnati.

 Before construction of the various private stockyards, tavern owners provided pastures and care for cattle herds waiting to be sold.
-With the spreading service of railroads, several small stockyards were created in and around the city of Chicago.
-In 1848, a stockyard called the Bulls Head Market was opened to the public.
+With the spreading service of railroads, several small stockyards were created in and around Chicago.
+In 1848, a stockyard called the Bull's Head Market was opened to the public.
 The Bulls Head Stock Yards were located at Madison Street and Ogden Avenue.
 In the years that followed, several small stockyards were scattered throughout the city.
 Between 1852 and 1865, five railroads were constructed to Chicago.
 The stockyards that sprang up were usually built along various rail lines of these new railroad companies.
 Some railroads built their own stockyards in Chicago.
 The Illinois Central and the Michigan Central railroads combined to build the largest set of pens on the lake shore east of Cottage Grove Avenue from 29th Street to 35th Street.
 In 1878, the New York Central Railroad managed to buy a controlling interest in the Michigan Central Railroad.
 In this way, Cornelius Vanderbilt, owner of the New York Central Railroad, got his start in the stockyard business in Chicago.